SUBMIT A POST-DOC REQUEST FOR SUPERVISION

 - We will inform you of our decision soon after the interview.

-- Post-doc is considered as paid work, so unless you are a Canadian citizen or permanent resident of Canada, after being accepted through the Mila admission process, start the visa process as soon as possible (as it takes time to complete).
+- Post-doc is considered as paid work, so unless you are a Canadian citizen or permanent resident of Canada, after being accepted through the Mila supervision request process, start the visa process as soon as possible (as it takes time to complete).

-Other open post-doc positions especially for these particular topics (although strong candidates on other topics will also be considered):
+Post-doc positions especially for these particular topics (although strong candidates on other topics will also be considered), please contact specific professors for details:

 - Deep learning for positive social impact: applications in healthcare, humanitarian applications, the environment, etc.